Morcon

 10. In a pot, place the deglazed wine, beef stock, chopped tomatoes, bay leaves and the beef.
 Make sure that the beef is covered entirely with liquid otherwise add water, bring it to a boil and simmer for 30 minutes.

-11. Add the tomato paste, black pepper and salt (according to your taste) and simmer for additional 30 minutes.
+11. Add the tomato paste, black pepper and salt (according to your taste) and simmer for additional 30 minutes or until beef is tender.

 12. Remove the beef then set aside, remove the bay leaves then using a hand blender blend the remaining sauce to make a thick gravy, if its too runny because of the water then reduce it further by simmering in medium heat uncovered, if you find the sauce is rich then add some water.
 Season with salt and pepper then turn off the heat.